MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 }
 ```
 ##### Description:
-This message instructs the Node to perform either a payables scan or a receivables scan, depending on the `name`
+This message instructs the Node to perform a payables scan, a pending-payables scan, or a receivables scan, depending
-parameter.
-This will be an extra, additional scan will not affect the Node's regular schedule of autonomous scans,
+on the `name` parameter.
+This will be an extra, additional scan will not affect the Node's regular schedule of
-if any, except that it's possible that it may delay a regular autonomous scan if the Node is busy with your scan
+autonomous scans, if any, except that it's possible that it may delay a regular autonomous scan if the Node is busy
-when the autonomous scan is scheduled.
+with your scan when the autonomous scan is scheduled.

-The `name` field in the payload must be either "payables" or "receivables".
-A payables scan will search through the
+The `name` field in the payload must be "payables" or "pendingpayables" or "receivables".

-database for payable bills that are big enough and old enough to pay, and will pay them from your consuming wallet.
+A payables scan will search through the database for payable bills that are big enough and old enough to pay, and will
+pay them from your consuming wallet.
+A pending-payables scan will find payments you've already made on the blockchain
+that have since been confirmed--actually received by your creditors--and remove them from your books.
+A receivables
-A receivables scan will do two things: first, it will scan the blockchain for receivables that have been paid to
+scan will do two things: first, it will scan the blockchain for receivables that have been paid to your earning wallet,
-your earning wallet, and adjust the database to reflect those payments; second, it will run a database scan to
+and adjust your books to reflect those payments; second, it will run a database scan to handle delinquency banning and
-handle delinquency banning and unbanning.
+unbanning.

 #### `scan`
 ##### Direction: Response